UraniumHexafluoride/Proof-Path-Analysis/README.md

 -**Proof Typology**: A classification of proof paths, based on their topological features, that may point toward universal properties of axiom systems.

 ##Future Directions
--Scaling Up to More Complex Systems: The methods developed in this project can be scaled to more complex axiom systems, potentially yielding new insights into higher-order logical frameworks and their entailment structures.
+-**Scaling Up to More Complex Systems**: The methods developed in this project can be scaled to more complex axiom systems, potentially yielding new insights into higher-order logical frameworks and their entailment structures.
--Machine Learning Applications: We aim to explore machine learning approaches to predict patterns in entailment cone formation and proof path cycles, using data from our generated graphs.
+-**Machine Learning Applications**: We aim to explore machine learning approaches to predict patterns in entailment cone formation and proof path cycles, using data from our generated graphs.
--Application to Formal Logic Systems: This framework could be applied to formal logic systems in computational theorem proving, allowing for more efficient exploration of large theorem spaces.
+-**Application to Formal Logic Systems**: This framework could be applied to formal logic systems in computational theorem proving, allowing for more efficient exploration of large theorem spaces.

 ## References
 - Kleene, S.C.
 (1967). *Mathematical Logic*.
 Wiley.